Licence Checker England

 3 years from date of issue (council may vary this where appropriate)

 Wirral Council works closely with Merseyside Fire and Rescue Service (MFRS) to ensure correct fire precaution measures in all HMOs.
 Council must carry out HHSRS inspection and satisfy itself there are no Category 1 hazards before granting a licence.
 Updated HMO Standards and Guidance document (v16) implemented January 2024 - all new HMO conversions must comply.
-Civil Penalty up to £30,000 for unlicensed operation.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Contact: hmolicensing@wirral.gov.uk.
 Property types covered: Properties rented to 5 or more persons forming 2 or more households who share a toilet, personal washing facilities, or cooking facilities.
-Includes bedsits, shared houses, student accommodation, and converted buildings irrespective of the number of storeys..
+Includes bedsits, shared houses, student accommodation, and converted buildings irrespective of the number of storeys.
 Exemptions or exclusions: Schedule 14 of the Housing Act 2004 exemptions apply.
 Properties subject to a Temporary Exemption Notice under Section 62.
-Buildings converted entirely into self-contained flats where the conversion complies with 1991 (or later) Building Regulations and at least one third of the flats are owner-occupied..
+Buildings converted entirely into self-contained flats where the conversion complies with 1991 (or later) Building Regulations and at least one third of the flats are owner-occupied.

 View HMO licensing info on council website